hapax/hapax.github.io/assets/mindjam.md

 The question becomes, how is necessity

 <span style="padding-left: 20px; display:block">
-What does your conscience say?—'You shall become the person you are'.
+What does your conscience say?—`You shall become the person you are'.
 </span>

 #### Brainjamor